nichannah/gaussian-filter/README.md

 > nosetests -s

-Tests are run periodically at: https://climate-cms.nci.org.au/jenkins/job/nah599/job/gaussian-filter/
+Tests are being run periodically at: https://climate-cms.nci.org.au/jenkins/job/nah599/job/gaussian-filter/

 How to Use
 -----------